jimhigson/oboe.js/writing/main/3_Background.md

 All require server to have a special mode.
 Encoding is specific to get arround restrictions.

-What 'this' (context) is in javascript.
-Why not calling it scope.

 Http 1.1 provides a mechanism for Byte Serving via the Accepts-Ranges header [http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html\#sec14.5] which can be used to request any contiguous part of a response rather